ccicconetti/ccicconetti.github.io/cloudcom2018.md

 We have implemented three policies in the e-router for destination selection, all tested in emulation experiments:

-- _Random proportional_: next destination is selected inversely proportional to the estimated latency
+- **Random proportional**: next destination is selected inversely proportional to the estimated latency
-- _Least impedance_: send the lamdba function to the e-computer that has the smallest estimated latency
+- **Least impedance**: send the lamdba function to the e-computer that has the smallest estimated latency
-- _Round robin_: serve the e-computers in a weight round robin manner, where the weight is the inverse of the stimate latency
+- **Round robin**: serve the e-computers in a weight round robin manner, where the weight is the inverse of the stimate latency. _We have provided mathematical proof that this policy provides both short- and long-term fairness_

-Main findings:
+### Main findings

-The proposed solution is able to react very well to both fast changing computational load conditions and to temporary network congestion events.
+1. The proposed solution adapts well to fast changing computational load conditions.
-Among the destination selection algoriths, _round robin_ achieved best performance.
+  - In particular, the _round-robin policy_ achieves short- and long-term fairness
+2. It is possible to combat temporary network congestion events y interacting with the underlying SDN controller.
+3. Lambda function dispatching is lightweight enough to be implementd on resource-constrained devices, with negligible performance impact with several serverless platforms (i.e., e-computers).
+  - With e-routing functions deployed on RPi3 device and several thousands of platforms there can be a non-negligible extra delay at the application layer, which can be reduced by adopting a two-tier hierarchical dispatching scheme.

 ### Future research directions

-- ~~Improving scalability of e-routers: the number of entries in the e-tables grow linearly with the number of virtual machines/containers offering lambdas in the whole edge computing domain~~: done, to appear in a future paper
-- ~~Study on processing time overhead in e-routers, especially on low-power devices, e.g., RPi3~~: done, to appear in a future paper
-- ~~Integration with existing standards, e.g. [ETSI MEC](https://www.etsi.org/technologies/multi-access-edge-computing)~~: done, see [uiiit::etsimec](https://github.com/ccicconetti/etsimec)
-- ~~Integration with existing serverless frameworks, e.g. [Apache OpenWhisk](https://openwhisk.apache.org/)~~: done, see [this page](https://github.com/ccicconetti/serverlessonedge/blob/master/docs/openwhisk_integration.md) in the Serverless on Edge framework
 - Field testing, esp. with small devices
 - Definition of architecture and protocols for realising full in-network processing, [Golem](https://golem.network/)-style